jkerhin/radio-record/SCRATCHPAD.md

 # Thoughts

-I'm 99% certian I can pull the host from the API XML document
+I'm 99% certain I can pull the host from the API XML document

 Things that may make this effort more complicated:
   * If cookies/sessions are required (e.g. must run some javascript on the page)